Piemaker/automated-vegetation-system/README.md

 13. Make a diagram of the project
 14. Add notification counter
 15. Current status for each table in home page
+16. Receive data from embedded app
+17. Page to upload images
+18. Saving images locally/DB
+19. Diagram for upload page
+20. Diagram for view page

 ### To do
-1. Receive data from embedded app
-2. Receive data from deep learning app
+1. Receive data from deep learning app
+2. Page to view images